MighTy-Weaver/SMD4RAC_Detection/README.md

 # Deep Learning Analysis of Smart Meter Data from a Small Sample of Room Air Conditioners Facilitates Routine Assessment of their Operational Efficiency

 This is the official code repository for the paper
-***Deep Learning Analysis of Smart Meter Data from a Small Sample of Room Air Conditioners Facilitates Routine Assessment of their Operational Efficiency***, which is accepted by [Energy and AI](https://www.sciencedirect.com/journal/energy-and-ai).
+***Deep Learning Analysis of Smart Meter Data from a Small Sample of Room Air Conditioners Facilitates Routine Assessment of their Operational Efficiency***, which is published in [Energy and AI](https://www.sciencedirect.com/journal/energy-and-ai).

 ![overview](./demo/overview.jpg)